I Don't Know Where to Start

 You can find a list of relevant solicitors who can help individuals in the North East on the ‘I am looking for legal support’ page.

-Given the hostility migrants experience during their stay in the UK, we suggest that individuals keep a paper trail.
+Due to the challenges and hostility migrants experience during their stay in the UK, we suggest that individuals keep a paper trail.
 This may include holding onto documents from the NHS, Local Councils, Schools, the Police, the Home Office, and others.
 These documents may prove useful in situations such a visa extensions, change of conditions applications and settlement procedures.

 The Home Office is planning on raising the bar for settlement, and having evidence to support your applications and appeals is essential.
 To understand why we believe this is a bad idea, you can read our submission to the Home Affairs Committee.